nileshkrishnan/azurestorageblob/README.md

 # azurestorageblob
-Azure storage blob - Write and read blob from azure storage restore nuget references or add it if missing mainly using System.Net.Http.Formatting;
+Azure storage blob - Write and read blob from azure storage.

+Always restore nuget references or add it if missing mainly using System.Net.Http.Formatting;